Special Educational Needs

 Students with Speech and Language difficulties (SLCN) can be timetabled to work with our ELKLAN qualified SLCN specialist on a one-to one basis.

 Students are sometimes given the opportunity for one-on–one sessions with TAs who work with them on a variety of things, sometimes working specifically on a certain difficulty, sometimes on homework or classwork issues.

-INSPIRE has been developed as the schools internal bespoke provision and is based in The Hub in the Inclusion Faculty.
-The concept of INSPIRE is to provide an alternative education for students who, for a variety of reasons, are finding it difficult to access mainstream education.
-INSPIRE will provide a personalised and structured approach to education, with each individual referred to INSPIRE requiring different strategies to support them.
-INSPIRE provides a safe and secure place for students with Special Educational and Medical needs to learn in a way that suits them best and allows them to feel comfortable that their input is valued.
+The Hub has been developed as the schools internal bespoke provision and is based in the Inclusion Faculty.
+The concept of The Hub is to provide an alternative education for students who, for a variety of reasons, are finding it difficult to access mainstream education.
+The Hub will provide a personalised and structured approach to education, with each individual referred to The Hub requiring different strategies to support them.
+The Hub provides a safe and secure place for students with Special Educational and Medical needs to learn in a way that suits them best and allows them to feel comfortable that their input is valued.
 The Inclusion team liaise with staff to support the students learning with an aim to reintegrate students back into mainstream lessons.

 Before School, Break times and lunchtimes

 The Inclusion rooms and Courtyard are open to students at social times.
 We run a breakfast club for students from 8.00am each morning and Inclusion staff are available for homework help.
 There are also board games and computers to use and other activities offered.

 The Inclusion faculty and SENCO oversee examination access arrangements for students who may need additional support or time in examinations.
 The Inclusion faculty arrange testing and applications to ensure students can access examinations in Year 11 and Sixth Form.

 If you need to contact the Inclusion Department